 Maternal Levels.
-No studies have reported milk penicillin G levels after administration of procaine penicillin G to the mother.[1]
-However, after 2 doses of 2 million units of aqueous penicillin G intramuscularly in 15 women, peak milk levels were 120 units/L and trough levels were 10 units/L. Two women received 2.4 million units of benzathine penicillin G intramuscularly 20 hours after delivery.
+Two women received one dose of 2.4 million units of benzathine penicillin G intramuscularly 20 hours after delivery.
 Milk concentrations decreased from 30 units/L on the third day to 10 units/L on the fifth day.
-After the fifth day, milk levels were undetectable.[2]
-Milk levels after 2 to 2.4 million units of procaine penicillin G would be expected to be between those of similar doses of aqueous and benzathine penicillin G.
+After the fifth day, milk levels were undetectable.
+The authors estimated that an exclusively breastfed infant would receive a maximum of 6 to 7 units daily.[1]